Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mBpIB3ojMC8.md

 ### Transcript

-> uh one dollar toilet dlc it's coming you guys
+> one dollar toilet dlc it's coming you guys